joFolta/react-hooks3/README.md

 ![Preview](/public/preview.png)

-### Declaratively Interact with Complex Component State using the React useReducer Hook
+### Simplify a Component Reducer with the React setState Hook

 **NOTE: projects separated by branches off master**